HaoWeiHe/Knowledge-Graph/README.md

 ![img](https://github.com/HaoWeiHe/Knowledge-Graph/blob/main/Img/triple.png)

 In this project, we extract relations  from nlp pipeline.
 If you don't familiar with this.
-Maybe [my blog](https://haoweihohoho.medium.com/brief-introduce-semantics-syntax-9b84174de947) can provide you a little bit insight.
+Maybe [A brief introduce: semantics & syntax ](https://haoweihohoho.medium.com/brief-introduce-semantics-syntax-9b84174de947) can provide you a little bit insight.

 ## NLP Pipeline
 - NER visulization